 SoftsoundTM soundwall panels, recently developed by the Company, utilize a "wood aggregate" sound absorptive material applied to the face of soundwall panels, which are used to absorb highway noise.
 SoftsoundTM is a proprietary product developed and tested by the Company and is currently approved for use in Virginia and Maryland.
-The Company is in the process of obtaining approvals for all 50 states and Canada.
+The Company introduced this product line into its licensing program and is in the process of seeking to obtain approvals for all 50 states and Canada.